OT-CLOUD-KIT/terraform-aws-organizations-organizational-unit/README.md

-# Terraform AWS Organizations Organizational Unit
+# Terraform AWS Organizational Unit

-A Terraform module to manage **AWS Organizations Organizational Units (OUs)** and optionally create **member accounts** within those OUs.
+A Terraform module to manage **AWS Organizations Organizational Units (OUs)** and optionally create **accounts** within those OUs.
 This module supports multi-level OU hierarchies and reusable patterns to structure accounts based on environments, teams, or workloads.

 ---